World Chess Championship 1993: 1993 PCA match

 After the actual match, the players filled out the last four days of the playing schedule by playing a series of seven exhibition games (with openings chosen by the arbiter) that Kasparov won 5–2 (+4−1=2).
 There was also a game in which Kasparov and Short teamed up to play against the commentary team (which lost).
 In the wake of the decisive victory by Kasparov, interest in chess in the UK soon died down.

 1993 FIDE match

-As a result of the unauthorized PCA match, FIDE stripped Kasparov of his title, removed him and Short from their rating lists, and arranged an "official" match between Timman and Karpov, whom Short had beaten in the Candidates final and semifinal respectively.
+As a result of the unauthorized PCA match, FIDE stripped Kasparov of his title, removed him and Short from their rating lists, and arranged a match between Timman and Karpov, whom Short had beaten in the Candidates final and semifinal respectively.
 The FIDE match was played in Zwolle, Arnhem, Amsterdam, and Jakarta in September to November 1993.